top of page

 When we restore a piece, our goal is never to erase that history.
 Instead, we preserve it, cleaning and strengthening the structure while allowing the marks of time to remain.
 After all, perfection isn’t the goal — honesty is.

-British and European roots
+British and European Roots

 Most of our pine pieces at Antique Pine Imports originate from Britain, Germany, and Eastern Europe, where pine furniture was part of everyday life.
 Each region has its quirks — Scandinavian pine tends to be pale and clean-lined, while continental pieces might feature richer wax finishes or more ornate carvings.